shindakun/mbplugin-bandcamp/README.md

 Details for Nerds:

 To get the ID of a Bandcamp album you can run `TralbumData.id` in the JavaScript console from the Bandcamp album page.
+To get the album title use `TralbumData.current.title`.
+To get the URL use `TralbumData.url`, note leave off the `https://` in the short code or micro.blog will attempt to auto link it.
+To get the artist use `TralbumData.artist`.